fronteerio/grasshopper-ui/README.md

 gem install compass
 ```

-To compile the CSS files you can simply run: `./etc/scripts/compass.sh` from the folder root.
+To compile the CSS files you can simply run `grunt watch` to compile the changed SCSS files automatically, or run `./etc/scripts/compass.sh` from the folder root.

 ## Testing